Risotto alla Milanese - Saffron Risotto

 50g Grated Parmesan Cheese

-We made the broth ourselves for a number of reasons: it's healthier, packed with flavour, much lighter to digest and it speaks of home and grandma and Christmas.
+We make the broth ourselves for a number of reasons: it's healthier, packed with flavour, much lighter to digest and it speaks of home, grandma and Christmas.
 Maybe we'll get to sit down all together one day and share stories of our childhood, and maybe, I'll get to tell how my great grandmother used to make amazing tortellini the size of a thumb, served simply with broth.
 But that's for another time.

 For the broth

 1. Place 2L of water in a pot, place the meat inside and bring it to a boil.
 Then add all the vegetables cut in cubes, and gentle boil for 1h and half.
 Adjust the salt at the end, the vegetables and meat could give different flavours depending on the season or the quality of the meat.

 Tip: make it the night before, strain it and leave it in the fridge overnight.
 In the morning you'll find a small, (or large, depending on how fatty the meat was) layer of fat at the top.
 Remove it before you warm up the broth for the risotto.
 You can either use it instead of the butter or you can throw it away.
 Mind you, that's the old way: it's pretty intense and if the meat was too fatty it can actually ruin the risotto.
 Trust your nose on this.

 2. Heat up the pan, and at a lower to medium heat cook the butter and shallot cut in cubes until soft and golden brown.
 It works better if you do it with slow-medium heat for a longer time, rather than high temperature for few minutes.

 3. Turn the heat up, and add the rice.
 Toast it for about a minute, then add the glass of wine.
 Let the alcohol evaporate from the rice then start adding the broth, always making sure the rice is completely covered.
 Stir occasionally and add more broth every time the rice seems dry.